No products in the cart.

 4. Mental Practice to Improve Paralysis

 Mental practice involves mentally rehearsing something before you actually do it.
-Professional athletes are known to implement mental practice to improve their sport, and stroke survivors can also benefit.
+Professional athletes are known to implement mental practice to improve their sport, and stroke survivors can also benefit from this technique.

-Mental practice is especially helpful for patients who struggle with paralysis and cannot move without assistance yet.
+Mental practice is especially helpful for patients who are affected by paralysis and cannot move without assistance yet.
 It provides a way to help the brain rewire itself without requiring movement.
+This technique can also be combined with passive rehab exercises where someone is moving your affected limb for you.

 5. Home Rehabilitation Tools

-At-home physical therapy tools can help you stay motivated during stroke recovery at home, especially if you’ve grown tired of following along to written sheets of exercises.
-Ask your therapists if they recommend any recovery tools.
+At-home physical therapy tools can help you stay motivated during stroke recovery at home, especially if you’ve grown tired of following along with written sheets of exercises.
+Ask your therapists if they recommend any recovery tools to incorporate into your home therapy after stroke.

 See what these popular physical therapists said about FitMi in this video: